Photonic time crystals: Theory and applications: Eigenmodes in PTCs

 Indeed, the above convolution integral properly models a causal and nonlocal response in time (see, e.g., Refs.~\cite{mirmoosa2022dipole}~and~\cite[p.~330]{jackson_classical_1999}).
 It should be noted that throughout the paper, we assume a spatially local material response.
 It implies that the induced polarization only depends on the electric field at the same spatial location.
 However, the theory could be further generalized to spatially nonlocal materials.
 For a spatially homogeneous medium, as assumed here for the moment, there is also no explicit space dependency of the response function, i.e., $R(\_r, t^{\prime})=R(t^{\prime})$.

-Expressing constitutive relations in the time domain on the base of such a convolution is somewhat inconvenient.
+Expressing constitutive relations in the time domain on the base of such a convolution is to some extent inconvenient.
 Therefore, we go to a reciprocal space for linear systems by Fourier transforming all involved quantities.
 The electric field, for example, can be written as

 Then, we can write the constitutive relation as a product in the frequency domain, which reads as

 where the susceptibility $\chi(\omega)$ is the Fourier transform of the response function $R(t^{\prime})$.
 Again, for an isotropic medium, this is a scalar function.
 For an anisotropic medium, it would be a tensor.